Windows Media Creation Tool Wiped Files? Top Fixes for 2026

 What to do:

-- Avoid writing any new data to the affected drive.
+- Don’t write anything new to the drive.

-- Don’t install recovery tools or updates on the same drive.
+- Don’t install recovery tools on the same drive.

-- If possible, disconnect the drive and connect it to another computer for recovery.
+- If you can, disconnect the drive and connect it to another computer for recovery.

-- Supports recovery from various storage devices, including USB flash drives, external hard drives (HDDs), internal SSDs, and memory cards.
+- Works on USB drives, external HDDs, internal SSDs, and memory cards.

 Steps to Recover Files with WinfrGUI: